patelsahil2k03/sharp-tannan-task-tracker/README.md

    - Users can only view and manage their own tasks
    - Tasks can have multiple categories
    - **Status can only be changed BEFORE the due date**
-   - Title, description, and categories can be edited anytime
+   - Title, description, categories, and priority can be edited anytime
    - Tasks are organized in Kanban board: Todo → Doing → Done
+   - Priority levels: Low (Green), Medium (Yellow), High (Red)

 4. **Admin Dashboard**:
    - Admins can view all tasks from all users
    - Filter tasks by user, status, or due date range
    - View statistics: total users, tasks, categories, overdue tasks

-## Features Implemented
+## ✨ Features Implemented

 ✅ User authentication with JWT
 ✅ Role-based access control (Admin/User)